Sean8690/Library-Management-System/README.md

 # Library-Management-System/ASP.NET CORE 3.1

-Library-Management-System is a Web Application built with ASP.NET CORE 3.1,the app allows users to
+Library-Management-System is a Web Application built with ASP.NET CORE 3.1 the app allows users to

 1- View Library Catalog, Patrons, Bracnches.